MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/deque-class.md

 ### <a name="remarks"></a>Açıklamalar

-A `difference_type` öğelerin iki işaretçisi arasındaki bir sayı olarak açıklanabilir.
+`difference_type` Ayrıca, iki işaretçi arasındaki öğe sayısı olarak da açıklanabilir.

 ### <a name="example"></a>Örnek